 Some foods are just better for our health than others – here are 3 foods to avoid when it comes to your skin and your overall wellness during the holidays this year.
 While the relationship between flawless, glowing skin and diet isn’t yet crystal clear, there is some evidence linking specific foods to skin flare-ups and other nutrient-rich foods to skin benefits.
 Learn more in this post.

 Alcohol and salty foods cause dehydration, which can leave skin looking pasty, puffy and more visibly wrinkled.
 Boozy holiday cocktails often contain a lot of sugar (see above), which can exacerbate the signs of skin aging.
-These two foods are often included on the foods to avoid list and moderation is key.
+These are two foods to avoid when it comes to your skin; moderation is key.
 Reach for the water, a mocktail or a spritzer when it comes to beverages and load up on crudites instead of the chips.
 These choices will help to ensure you stay hydrated while nourishing your body with essential vitamins and minerals.

 Happy Holidays All!